 This system has a separate air control valve on the hose fitting, which helps regulate the air supply even before it hits the gun!
-It’s just another feature which helps to produce the 2203G’s extremely even, measured output.
+It’s just another feature that helps to produce the Semi-Pro 2's extremely even, measured output.

-It’s DIY scale!
-The whole thing weighs only 25 pounds, and the turbine casing has both a gun holder and carrying handle built in.
-It’s ideal for weekend warriors who need something that packs away during the work week.
+It’s a DIY scale!
+The whole thing weighs only 25 pounds, and the turbine casing has both a gun holder and carrying handle built-in.
+It’s ideal for weekend warriors who need something that packs away during the workweek.